-ATTACHMENT:
+ATTACHMENTS:

-- 1. Proposed Text of Title 3 Chapter 3.05 of the Goleta Municipal Code (Track Changes) - 2.
-Proposed Text of Title 3 chapter 3.05 of the Goleta Municipal Code (Clean Version) - Introduce and conduct the first reading (by title only and waive further reading) of City Council Ordinance No. 19- entitled "An Ordinance of the City Council of the City of Goleta Amending Title 3 Chapter 3.05 of the Goleta Municipal Code Relating to the City of Goleta Purchasing System."
+- 1. Proposed Text of Title 3 Chapter 3.05 of the Goleta Municipal Code (Redline Version) - 2.
+Proposed Text of Title 3 Chapter 3.05 of the Goleta Municipal Code (Clean Version) - 3.
+Ordinance No. 24- entitled "An Ordinance of the City Council of the City of Goleta, California, Amending Title 3 Chapter 3.05 of the Goleta Municipal Code Relating to the City of Goleta Purchasing System." - 4.
+PowerPoint Presentation